mautic/user-documentation/docs/configuration/settings.rst

 * **Show Contact frequency preferences** - Select **Yes** to allow an individual to limit the number of Marketing Messages they receive on each Channel from the Preference Center.

 * **Show pause Contact preferences** - Select **Yes** to allow Contacts to turn-off messages from your Mautic account to their Email address for a specified date range.
-This action isn’t a full unsubscribe, and at the end of the date range, the message is sent to that address once again.
+This action isn’t a full unsubscribe action, and at the end of the date range, In this case, it sends the message again after the date range ends, as this isn't a full unsubscribe action.

 * **Show Contact’s Categories** - If you have Categories set for Contacts, Campaigns, Emails, etc., select Yes to allow the Contact to opt out of the Categories they choose from the Preference Center page.

-* **Show Contact’s preferred Channel option** - If you have multiple Channels available within your Mautic instance (Email, SMS, mobile push, web notifications, etc.), Contacts can choose their preferred Channel.
+* **Show Contact’s preferred Channel option** - If you have multiple Channels available within your Mautic instance.
+For example; Email, ``SMS``, mobile push, web notifications, etc., Contacts can choose their preferred Channel.
 This can be useful if you are using the Marketing Messages feature of Mautic.
 More information about the Preference Center is available :doc:`here</contacts/preference_center>`.

 Form settings